munshkr/gcc-arm-embedded-docker/README.md

 # gcc-arm-embedded-docker

-Debian-based image that includes Arm Embedded toolchain for cross-compilation, gcc and cmake.
+Ubuntu-based image that includes Arm Embedded toolchain for cross-compilation, gcc and cmake.

+Tested with the [Daisy Seed](https://github.com/electro-smith/libDaisy) platform.

 ## Example